JehuPhinehas/IIR-BUTTERWORTH-FITER-DESIGN/README.md

-## EXP 3 B : IIR CHEBYSHEV FITER DESIGN
+## EXP 3 A : IIR BUTTERWORTH FITER DESIGN

 ### AIM:
  To design an IIR Butterworth filter using bilinear transformation in SCILAB.